A Program Summary Report gives you a clear overview of how a program is performing. It’s a useful tool to:

 Status of the program

-Please note that a user can have multiple roles so the actual number of individuals in a program may be fewer than the sum of these numbers.
+👉 Keep in mind: a single member may have multiple roles, so the total number of individuals may be fewer than the sum of these numbers.

 Program summary report graph